sespy/researchcomputing.io-hugo/content/posts/buy-vs-build-is-not-just-for-software.md

-### overapplied
+### over-applied

 dont leave your oraganiztion without softrware developsrs.
-"All companies are soft3warer companies" avoiding wrinting an adampotrer or a feaature buy paying the company to... particularly frought.
+"All companies are soft3warer companies" avoiding wrinting an adampotrer or a feaature buy paying the company to... particularly fraught.

-Example of overapplication are low handing fruit, and are left as an excersie for homework.
+Example of over-application are low handing fruit, and are left as an exercise for homework.

-### underapplied
+### under-applied
 This is the nut of this article.

 It is applied to software - write or buy.

-If it wasn't clear enough from the reasons just mentioned, it should become clear based on the software defined netwroks infrastrucure as code orchestration throuh kubernetes/foreman docker
+If it wasn't clear enough from the reasons just mentioned, it should become clear based on the software defined networks infrastructure as code orchestration throuh kubernetes/foreman docker